Reading time: 4 min

 Acquisitions remain the dominant entry path

-Key trend: Nearly all new entrants choose to buy existing production facilities instead of investing in greenfield construction.
+Key trend: Nearly all new entrants choose to enter the Polish precast market by buying existing production facilities instead of investing in greenfield construction.

 Few investments in new facilities

-Even long-standing market players have rarely built new factories in recent years.
+Even long-standing market players have rarely decided to build new production facilities in recent years.
+Notable exceptions include:

 • Pekabex Group’s new plant in Gdańsk (2020)